kenyee/requery-wiki/Android.md

 A typical use of a query [Result](http://requery.github.io/javadoc/io/requery/query/Result.html) instance is to use it's items to populate a list.
 For this `QueryRecyclerAdapter` can be used to populate a RecyclerView with query result data.

+###Async operations

+For async operations we recommend using [RxJava](https://github.com/ReactiveX/RxJava). requery provides a complete API that encapsulates all common database operations (insert/update/delete/refresh) using the Rx [Single](http://reactivex.io/documentation/single.html) API.
+See [here](https://github.com/requery/requery/wiki/Using-the-EntityStore-interface#rxjava) for more information.

 ###Example project

 See the [requery-android/example](https://github.com/requery/requery/tree/master/requery-android/example) project for more information and a working example.